chem330/chem330.github.io/index.md

 # Logistics

-- Course information for lecture and lab will be posted on this site.
+- Lab handouts/procedures and prelab readings are posted on this site.
-- Homework will be turned in on Canvas.
+- All work will be turned in on Canvas.
 - Office hours are by appointment.
 Please use [Calendly](https://calendly.com/drfischer/office-hours) to sign up for a time.
 Anytime shown is a time I'm available to meet.
 - There is an unofficial [Discord server](https://discord.gg/nyuhfZRf) for the class, find me there to ask questions or connect with your classmates.

-# Lecture Assignments

-You should generally expect 3-4 exams plus the final over the course of the semester along with weekly reading and homework assignments.
-There may be occassional in-class quizzes on recent reading material and/or topics covered in lecture.

-# Lab Assignments

-## Individual

-- Lab 1
-- Lab 2
-- Lab 3
-- Lab 4
-- Lab 5
-- Group work grade
-- Lab safety & Professionalism

-## Group Assignments

-- Project lab
-- Final report / project